tadryanom/FirebirdSQL_firebird/doc/sql.extensions/README.profiler.md

 # Profiler (FB 5.0)

 The profiler allows users to measure performance cost of SQL and PSQL code.
 It's implemented with a system package in the engine passing data to a profiler plugin.

 This documentation treats the engine and plugin parts as a single thing, in the way the default profiler (`Default_Profiler`) is going to be used.

-The `RDB$PROFILER` package allows to profile execution of PSQL code collecting statistics of how many times each line was executed along with its minimum, maximum and accumulated execution times (with nanoseconds precision), as well open and fetch statistics of implicit and explicit SQL cursors.
+The `RDB$PROFILER` package can profile execution of PSQL code, collecting statistics of how many times each line was executed along with its minimum, maximum and accumulated execution times (with nanoseconds precision), as well as open and fetch statistics of implicit and explicit SQL cursors.

-To collect profile data, an user must first start a profile session with `RDB$PROFILER.START_SESSION`.
-This function returns an profile session ID which is later stored in the profiler snapshot tables to be queried and analyzed by the user.
+To collect profile data, a user must first start a profile session with `RDB$PROFILER.START_SESSION`.
+This function returns a profile session ID which is later stored in the profiler snapshot tables to be queried and analyzed by the user.
 A profiler session may be local (same attachment) or remote (another attachment).

 Remote profiling just forwards commands to the remote attachment.
-So it's possible that a client simultaneous profile multiple attachments.
+So, it's possible that a client profiles multiple attachments simultaneously.
 It's also possible that a locally or remotely started profile session have commands issued by another attachment.

-Remote issued commands needs that the target attachment be in an idle state, i.e., not executing others requests.
-When they are not idle the call blocks waiting for that state.
+Remotely issued commands require that the target attachment is in an idle state, i.e. not executing others requests.
+When the target attachment is not idle, the call blocks waiting for that state.

-If remote attachment is from a different user, the calling user must have system privilege PROFILE_ANY_ATTACHMENT.
+If the remote attachment is from a different user, the calling user must have the system privilege `PROFILE_ANY_ATTACHMENT`.

-After a session is started, PSQL and SQL statements statistics starts to be collected in memory.
-Note that a profile session collects data only of statements executed in the same attachment associated with the session.
+After a session is started, PSQL and SQL statements statistics are collected in memory.
+A profile session collects data only of statements executed in the same attachment associated with the session.
 Data is aggregated and stored per requests (i.e. a statement execution).
-When querying snapshot tables, user may do extra aggregation per statements or use the auxiliary views that do that automatically.
+When querying snapshot tables, the user may do extra aggregation per statement, or use the auxiliary views that do that automatically.

-A session may be paused to temporary disable statistics collecting.
+A session may be paused to temporarily disable statistics collecting.
 It may be resumed later to return statistics collection in the same session.

 A new session may be started when a session is already active.
-In this case it has the same semantics of finishing the current session with `RDB$PROFILER.FINISH_SESSION(FALSE)` so snapshots tables are not updated in the same moment.
+In that case, it has the same semantics of finishing the current session with `RDB$PROFILER.FINISH_SESSION(FALSE)`, so snapshots tables are not updated.

-To analyze the collected data, the user must flush the data to the snapshot tables, which may be done finishing or pausing a session (with `FLUSH` parameter set to `TRUE`) or calling `RDB$PROFILER.FLUSH`.
+To analyze the collected data, the user must flush the data to the snapshot tables, which can be done by finishing or pausing a session (with `FLUSH` parameter set to `TRUE`), or calling `RDB$PROFILER.FLUSH`.
 Data is flushed using an autonomous transaction (a transaction started and finished for the specific purpose of profiler data update).

-Following is a sample profile session and queries for data analysis.
+Below is a sample profile session and queries for data analysis.

 ```
 -- Preparation - create table and routines that will be analyzed